Formaldehyde Testing & Removal Service

 What is Formaldehyde?

 Used in several household products and building materials, formaldehyde is a gas that produces a pungent and distinct smell.
 This compound can be found in pressed-wood products such as plywood, adhesives used in floorings and furnishings; and certain insulation materials.
 It is also used to make other chemicals that are used in industrial and household products.

 While small amounts of this gas are present in nearly all homes and offices, these amounts are within the acceptable threshold limits.
 Elevated levels of formaldehyde may be detected particularly after a renovation where new flooring, furniture, and fabric are introduced into the occupied space and these materials off-gas over time.

-What causes Formaldehyde in Homes & Offices?
+What causes Formaldehyde off-gassing in homes and offices?

-Why do we need to remove Formaldehyde?
+Why do we need to remove Formaldehyde off-gassing?

 High levels of formaldehyde can be dangerous to human health.
 We usually spend 90% of our time indoors and it is well documented that indoor air pollution is 2 to 5 times the outdoor air pollution, and much worse in some conditions.